 Smartly and succinctly tagging her ilk as “endurance athletes of the small muscle(s),” bass trombonist Jennifer Wharton, leader of the four-slides-and-rhythm septet Bonegasm, also brings stamina right into the story: “When we were in Des Moines [in early July], we played a proper two sets at a jazz club.
 And that was the first time we had done that—two 75-minute sets.
 We made it through, but it was a lot of playing.
 And it really opened my eyes.
 Like, ‘Wow, this is much harder than any group that I’ve ever played with.’”

 Citing the central, unceasing role of the trombones in Bonegasm, Wharton goes on to note that a tremendous amount of thought and discussion goes into charting the ensemble’s course.
 “As a bandleader, and as I start writing for the group now, I’m always considering the chops of the players, range, and [the nature of] a set as a whole.
-I run all of my set lists by [bandmate and husband] John [Fedchock], not just because he’s a good bandleader but because he’s playing most of the lead trombone parts so I have to make sure that everything works there.
+I run all of my set lists by [bandmate] John [Fedchock], not just because he’s a good bandleader but because he’s playing most of the lead trombone parts so I have to make sure that everything works there.
 He gets first right of refusal with the order of tunes because he’s got the most heavy lifting to do.”

 In the case of the Westerlies—a celebrated quartet featuring trumpeters Riley Mulherkar and Chloe Rowlands, and trombonists Andy Clausen and Willem de Koch—a general appreciation for unorthodox ensembles, brass or not, served as sound inspiration.
 “I give full credit to mentors we had coming up in Seattle, like Wayne Horvitz and Bill Frisell and Cuong Vu,” Mulherkar acknowledges.
 “They opened our eyes to the possibility of improvising musicians creating ensembles that may not look like a standard jazz [combo].”
 Horvitz’s Gravitas Quartet, matching the leader’s piano with Peggy Lee’s cello, Sara Schoenbeck’s bassoon, and Ron Miles’ cornet, was a particularly important lodestar.
 But it offered no guidance in terms of how to get down to (pardon the expression) brass tacks within the Westerlies’ unusual configuration.
 Trial and error—and some serious hard work—sorted that out.